 Roaming the sidelines in 2012 for the first time as a head coach, Hoyt instilled his mark on the team – both on the field and off with his theme for the year, “Character Counts.”

-Hoyt joins McDaniel after spending the last eight seasons as the defensive coordinator at Albright, culminating with being a finalist for the American Football Coaches Association Assistant Coach of the Year award in 2011.
+Hoyt came to McDaniel after spending the previous eight seasons as the defensive coordinator at Albright, culminating with being a finalist for the American Football Coaches Association Assistant Coach of the Year award in 2011.

 The associate head coach and defensive backs coach for the Lions also served as the department’s director of strength and conditioning as well as the director of the alumni golf outing and summer team camps.

 In his first season in Reading, his defense went from allowing an average of 235.4 yards per game to 175.1 yards per contest, helping to guide Albright to an ECAC South Atlantic championship.